 Planting a vegetable garden with your kids can become a fun tradition that everyone in the family will love, remember, and want to replicate with their future families.
 Plus, it’s a great activity to do with your grandkids.

 Over the years, our family has concocted different recipes to utilize the various veggies from our garden.
 Here is one of our family’s original healthy summer salad recipes.
 It’s delicious, nutritious, and your kids will LOVE helping to make this simple salad.
+Tips are included for you to share with your children and make it a multi-level learning kitchen experience.

 Healthy Summer Salad